 The information provided on this website is general in nature and is not a substitute for the advice of a qualified tax professional.
-The staff of Oberlin College cannot prepare your taxes for you or answer detailed questions about your tax obligations.
+The staff of Oberlin College cannot prepare your taxes for you or answer specific questions about your tax obligations.
 Consult an expert tax preparer if you have questions about your tax-filing responsibility.
 Local tax professionals can be found in the phone book or by using on-line search tools.

-Do I need to pay income taxes?
+Do I need to file income tax forms?

 What forms do I need to file?

 Form 8843 is an informational statement that the U.S. Government requires all persons present in F or J non-immigrant visa status to file if they have been present in the U.S. during the previous year.
 This form must be filed even if the student or scholar received no income and was not required to file a tax return.
 This form is filled with the federal 1040 NR or 1040 NR EZ if those forms are also being filed, and by itself if those forms are not being filed.